$518,526Average Value$194Average Price per Sq Ft0Homes For Sale

 Victorian homes, original Queen Anne properties and classic duplexes

 Evergreen was one of the earliest railway suburbs in north Baltimore.
 Established in 1873, this residential area is comprised of approximately 200 homes.
-Choose from narrow 14-foot-wide shingled Victorians, large-scale Queen Anne’s with expansive front porches and gingerbread trim, or cozy shotguns and bungalows.
+Buyers will find homes ranging from narrow 14-foot-wide shingled Victorians to large-scale Queen Anne’s with expansive front porches and gingerbread trim to cozy shotguns and bungalows.
 Duplexes are also common here and many feature wood-paneled siding or shingles and two distinct paint colors to demarcate the individual units.
+Homes here do not often come on the market; only five were sold in the last year with a median sale price of $435,000.
+Sales prices over that time period ranged from $300,000 to $665,000, and buyers should expect to pay an average of about $194 per square foot.

 Evergreen offers a variety of home styles, from classic cottages to elegant brick residences.